-Risk Management is not the sole responsibility of Management and the BOD.
+Risk Management is not the sole responsibility of the Management and the Board.
 It is the responsibility of every employee in all levels in the Corporation.
-To ensure the systematic management of risks it is facing while implementing the NHIP, PhilHealth established the Enterprise-wide Risk Management and developed the Risk Management Manual and Policy.
-These Manual and Policy serve as guide in the implementation of the risk management framework and processes in the Corporation.
+To ensure the systematic management of risks it is facing while implementing the National Health Insurance Program, PhilHealth established the Enterprise-wide Risk Management and developed the Risk Management Manual and Policy.
+These Manual and Policy will serve as a guide in the implementation of the risk management framework and processes in the Corporation.

-Alongside, it adapted the Risk Governance Framework and defined the roles and responsibilities in the management of risks in the Corporation.
+Alongside, it adopted the Risk Governance Framework and defined the roles and responsibilities in the management of risks in the Corporation.
 It talks about the three lines of defenses in managing risks in the Corporation.

-- The first line of defense has the ownership, responsibility and accountability for directly managing the risks.
+- a.
+The first line of defense has the ownership, responsibility and accountability for directly managing the risks.
 These are the Business Process Owners (BPOs) who have the responsibility of managing the day-to-day risks that they will encounter as they do their respective works.
-And they have the responsibility to report the risks so that immediate action can be done to address those risks that affect their work in particular and the Corporation in general; - The second line of defense oversees, monitors, and facilitates the implementation of an effective Risk Management practices by the first line of defense.
-These are the Risk Management Committee of the Board (RiskCom), the Management and Project Management Team-Risk Management (PMT-RM) as the technical arm of RiskCom.
-They are mainly responsible for developing policies for Management's or BOD's approval and monitor the risk management policies, define work practices and advise when needed by the BPOs with regard to risk management and compliance; and

-The third line of defense is the audit functions for both internal and external auditors which will provide assurance to the Board and Management on the effectiveness of the first and second lines of defense in managing risks.
+And they have the responsibility to report the risks so that immediate action can be done to address those risks that affect their work in particular and the Corporation in general; - b.
+The second line of defense oversees, monitors and facilitates the implementation of an effective Risk Management practices by the first line of defense.
+These are the Risk Management Committee of the Board (RiskCom), the Management and PMT-RM as the technical arm of RiskCom.
+They are mainly responsible for developing policies for management or board approval and monitor the risk management policies, define work practices and advise when needed the BPOs with regard to risk management and compliance; and - c.
+The third line of defense is the audit functions for both internal and external auditors which will provide assurance to the Board and Management on the effectiveness of the first and second line of defense in managing risks.

-5.1 Financial Risk Factors
+Financial Risk Factors